WPI Move-in Day

 The ever-increasing number of early arrivals—students who must move onto campus before the official date to attend athletic or pep band practices, or because of personal scheduling conflicts—often has the orientation and residence hall staffs considering changing the next year’s move-in date to better fit families’ and students’ schedules.

 The group meets again about a week before the big day to make sure everything is ready and to go over last-minute changes.
-This year, for example, with more first-years registering than anticipated, Residential Services had to open 16 Elbridge and Founders Hall to house students.
+This year, for example, with more first-years registering than anticipated, the Housing & Residential Experience Center had to open 16 Elbridge and Founders Hall to house students.
 The Greek volunteers helped there, too, accompanying these families to the students’ new digs, and getting them settled.
 They also contributed to the overall festive atmosphere, says Balcom.

 “The goal is to make everything as easy and stress-free as possible for parents during one of life’s biggest events,” she says.
 “This is the first time that parents get the sense that they’re moving their student into a real community.
 The cheering, everyone there to greet them—it really helps.”